Rakesh Aggarwal (gastroenterologist): Biography

 Rakesh Aggarwal was born in 1961, and spent his childhood in Chandigarh.
 After obtaining an MBBS degree in 1983 and completing his residency (with MD General Medicine) in 1986 from the All India Institute of Medical Sciences, New Delhi, he joined the Postgraduate Institute of Medical Education and Research, Chandigarh for a fellowship in gastroenterology, obtaining his DM (Gastroenterology) degree in 1989.
 Thereafter, he joined the Sanjay Gandhi Postgraduate Institute of Medical Sciences, Lucknow (SGPGI) as a faculty member in the department of gastroenterology, where he has held the position of a Professor of Gastroenterology since 2008.
 In between, he trained at the Centers for Disease Control and Prevention at their hepatitis branch during 1996-1998 doing laboratory research on Hepatitis E, and at the London School of Hygiene and Tropical Medicine from where he obtained a master's degree in epidemiology in 2008.

-Dr. Rakesh Aggarwal joined as Director, Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) in Pondicherry, India with effect from 1 January 2019, for a five-year term.
-He left the position as Director JIPMER on 31 December 2024, after completing his the initial term and a further one-year extension period.
+Aggarwal joined as Director, Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) in Pondicherry, India with effect from 1 January 2019, for a five-year term.
+He left the position on 31 December 2024, after completing his the initial term and a one-year extension period.